Manojkapri29/ata-Harmonization-and-Insights-Extraction/README.md

 2. *Insightful Analysis*: Trends and relationships derived from the data.
 3. *Documentation*:
    - A detailed Jupyter Notebook with code, visualizations, and explanations.
-   - A PowerPoint presentation summarizing the objectives, methodology, and findings.
+   - A PowerPoint presentation summarizing the objectives, data wrangling method, and findings.

 ---

  Datasets Used
-1. *Dataset_1*: User rentals and weather conditions.
+1. dataset_1: User rentals and weather conditions.
-2. *Dataset_2*: Additional user rental data.
+2. dataset_2: Additional user rental data.
-3. *Dataset_3*: Integrates with other datasets to enhance insights.
+3. dataset_3: Integrates with other datasets to enhance insights.